-Matching the total grading plane of the shoulder pavement structure to that of the adjacent traffic lane can be accomplished by increasing the depth of the aggregate base and/or subbase as needed (see Figure 613.4B).
+Matching the total grading plane of the shoulder pavement structure to that of the adjacent traffic lane can be accomplished by increasing the depth of the aggregate base subbase needed and/or as Figure 613.5B).
 This will provide a path for water in the pavement structure to drain away from the lane and into the shoulder.
 It can also provide a more cost effective means to upgrade the shoulder to a traffic lane in the future.
 Although using a thinner overall shoulder pavement structure than the traveled way requires less material and may appear to reduce construction costs, the added costs of time and labor to the Contractor to build the step between the traveled way and shoulder can offset any perceived savings from reduced materials.